Anne Hathaway Goes Red, Looks Unrecognizable On Set Of ‘The Last Thing He Wanted’

 She captured hearts across America and around the world when she made her royal movie debut in The Princess Diaries, and now Anne Hathaway is sporting a completely different look on the set of her new political thriller, The Last Thing He Wanted, reports Daily Mail.

-“She stars as a former journalist who becomes ‘an arms dealer for a covert government agency’ in the new Netflix drama.”
+The Daily Mail describes her role as “a former journalist who becomes ‘an arms dealer for a covert government agency’ in the new Netflix drama.”
 Apparently, going undercover entails a whole new look for the 35-year-old actress, complete with red hair that she’s been seen sporting on the set in San Juan, Puerto Rico.
 The heat has been intense while shooting.

 The film is based on the 1996 novel of the same title, written by Joan Didion.
-The script was adapted by Marco Villalobos and Dee Rees, who will also be directing it.
+The script was adapted by Marco Villalobos and Dee Rees, who will also be directing it, and Spider-Man’s Willem Dafoe is on board as the father, Richard McMahon.

 The film has “Hathaway as a woman alone and unrelenting in a race against time.
 At the tipping point of the Iran Contra affair’s arms for drugs plot, hardscrabble journalist Elena McMahon finds herself on dangerous ground when she abandons coverage of the 1984 presidential campaign to fulfill her bed-ridden father’s last wish,” reports Deadline.
-Spider-Man’s Willem Dafoe is on board as the father, Richard McMahon.

 USA/PUERTO RICO: Anne Hathaway films action-packed scenes for upcoming drama The Last Thing He Wanted in Puerto Rico #AnneHathaway #TheLastThingHeWanted https://t.co/0QyMmdhqV2 pic.twitter.com/DRbM6BnWum